paulagd/node-server/readme.md

 ```
 ---------------------------------------------------------------
 ```
-need to have the images of
+Server needs to have the images of
   - oxbuild_images
   - paris
   - instre